zMoooooritz/nachrichten/README.md

 ```

 ## ⇁ Configuration
-The tool does allow for user constomization
+The tool does allow for user customization
 1. **Theme** - Adapt the used colors in order to change the look and feel of the application
 2. **Keybinds** - Customize all keys used within the application
 3. **Applications** - Some news related resources can't be shown in a TUI, configure the apps used to open those resources
-4. **Settings** - General settings that alter the behaviour of the application
+4. **Settings** - General settings that alter the behavior of the application

 An example configuration can be found [here](https://github.com/zMoooooritz/nachrichten/blob/master/configs/config.yaml)